9 Best Password Managers for Businesses in 2025

 • SIEM integration.

-1Password is also one of the few business password managers that supports passkeys, which provide a safer and more convenient alternative to traditional passwords — they offer enhanced security as they cannot be compromised by data breaches (only a portion of the login key is stored on a site or app’s servers).
+1Password is also one of the few business password managers that support passkeys, which provide a safer and more convenient alternative to traditional passwords — they offer enhanced security as they cannot be compromised by data breaches (only a portion of the login key is stored on a site or app’s servers).

 Bottom Line: